Modosophonts

 • Inhabitants of the Sephirotic Empires - Text by M. Alan Kazlev, amended by Steve Bowers

-The major classes of thinking being which inhabit the typical Sephirotic Empire.
+The major classes of thinking being that inhabit the typical Sephirotic Empire.

 • Leftbehind - Text by M. Alan Kazlev